Bodhisattva Program

 Expectations:

-2) Attend monthly dharma student meetings (second Saturday of each month).
+2) Attend monthly dharma student meetings (first Saturday of each month)

 For more information, please email Rev. Kunga Nyima Drotos.